m3dev/pptx-template/model.md

 The "model" sheet should have one header line and value lines.
 The header line will be ignored.

-Each line should have this items:
+Each line should have these items:

   - SlideId : ID for slide which contains ``{id:<slide_id>}`` text frame somewhere in the slide
   - Key     : Key for substitution, written as ``{<key>}`` in slides